aarondandy/WeCantSpell.Hunspell/readme.md

 * Reads Hunspell DIC and AFF file formats
 * Supports checking and suggesting words
-* Ported to fully managed C#
+* No unmanaged dependencies
 * Can be queried concurrently
 * Confusing LGPL, GPL, MPL tri-license
-* Compatible with .NET Core and .NET Standard
+* Compatible with .NET, .NET Core, and .NET Framework
-* Compatible with multiple .NET framework versions
-* Uses .NET to handle cultures and encodings
+* Uses .NET to handle most culture, encoding, and text concerns.

 ## License